DrowningToast/bloodalert/README.md

 ## What's inside?

-This project uses [pnpm](https://pnpm.io/) as a package manager.
+This project uses [pnpm](https://pnpm.io/) and [pip](https://pypi.org/project/pip/) as a package manager.
 It includes the following packages/apps:

 ### Apps and Packages

 - `web`: a [Next.js](https://nextjs.org/) app
 - `linebot`: a Flask http server with PonyORM connected to PostgresDB

-Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).

 ### Build